rrcobb/winner-take-all-tutorial/README.md

 ```
 import { combineReducers, createStore } from 'redux';
-import { cardReducer } from './CardReducer.js'
+import { scoreReducer } from './ScoreReducer.js'
 import { Provider } from 'react-redux'

 ```